What should I wear for the interview?

 # One set of earrings only

-Usually Men have less collection as compare to Ladies but at the judgment day (Interview Day) you have to maintain yourself like a Bride (not a Groom).
+Usually, Men have less collection as compare to Ladies but at the judgement day (Interview Day) you have to maintain yourself like a Bride (not a Groom).

 # Shirt should be tucked-in, and shoes should be well polished.

 # Necktie should be silk with a conservative pattern

 # Dark socks (black is best)

 # Get a haircut; short hair always fares best in interviews

 # No beards (unless you are interviewing for a job as a lumberjack!)

 # Mustaches are a possible negative, but if you must, make sure it is neat & trimmed